microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/Challenge5/solution.md

 After the Fileserver installed you can find "Files & file sharing" on the left Menu.
 Create a New Share by clicking "New Share" in the Files Shares Menu.
 Note: This is for demonstration purpose only.
-Please setup correct permissions in your environment.
+Please setup correct permissions that suit the requirements in your environment.

 ![4_FileShare.png](./img/4_FileShare.png)

 Congratulations.
 You have a working Fileserver in you on premises Environment.

+## Deploy an configure Azure Filesync resources

+## Setup sync between the fileserver and the Azure Fileshare